The Difference Between Copaiba and CBD

 Copaiba is not as Safe as CBD

-There is always some amount of risk associated with using any form of new medicine, be it natural or otherwise.
+There is always some amount of risk associated with using any supplement, be it natural or otherwise.
 However, the side effects of CBD are so mild, or absent altogether that it’s generally regarded as safe to use.

 There is no specific maximum dosage for CBD oil.
 Some people use way more than 1,000 mg of CBD oil per day.
 Copaiba, on the other hand, is a unique essential oil.
 While it is safe to ingest copaiba in low doses, typically ingesting essential oils is ill-advised.
 Unfortunately, it also has a robust taste, and it’s only recommended for consumption via capsules no more than three times a day.